 To ensure compliance with State policy, each department or unit that collects funds must deposit cash receipts in a timely manner and adhere to the following guidelines.
 For purposes of this policy, cash is defined as checks, currency, coins, money orders and credit card payments.

-All cash must be deposited in the Business Office within 24 hours of its receipt.
+All cash must be deposited in the Student Accounts Office within 24 hours of its receipt.
 Please do not accept or include foreign currency (coins, paper money) in your deposit.

 Checks are to be made payable to: "SCSU" or "Southern CT State University" - ONLY.

-Checks are to be restrictively endorsed with your full Banner Fund/Org/Account/Program number (written on the back of each check) upon receipt.
+Checks are to be restrictively endorsed with your full Banner Index Code / Account Number (written on the back of each check) upon receipt.

-Receipts are to be deposited intact to the Business Office.
+Receipts are to be deposited intact to the Student Accounts Office.
 "Intact" means that all cash collected since the last deposit must be deposited and that no disbursements, IOUs or check cashing services can be made from these undeposited receipts.

 All cash kept overnight in the department is to be safeguarded in a secure area.

-The Business Office does have a depository box available for any department that needs to deposit funds (only checks, money orders, credit card payments) after normal business hours.
+The Student Accounts Office does have a depository box available for any department that needs to deposit funds (only checks, money orders, credit card payments) after normal business hours.
 The depository box is located in the Wintergreen Building to the left of the cashier's window.
 The depository box is limited to the hours that the Wintergreen Building is open to the public.
-Please note any deposits consisting of currency and coin must be deposited in person at the Business Office during normal office hours.
+Please note any deposits consisting of currency and coin must be deposited in person at the Student Accounts Office during normal office hours.

 In all cases, deposits must include supporting documentation, which show the nature, source, date and amount of each cash receipt or check.
 For example, this could include pre-numbered receipt forms, unused tickets with reconciliation, cash register tapes, lists prepared by mail openers, etc. If none of these apply, then please use the format shown on the attached worksheet template.